Undivided Resources

 lionscampfordeaf@gmail.com

-Since 1980, the Lions Wilderness Camp has been providing camps, education, activities, health care, and counseling for Deaf children.
-The Lions Wilderness Camp offers a variety of outdoor activities, fluent ASL staff, and two session options so that families can choose what works best for them.
-While at camp, children engage in a space designed specifically for them that fosters outdoor skills and encourages them to “enjoy the wonder and beauty of nature to the fullest extent.”
+At Lions Wilderness Camp, Deaf children gain access to education, activities, health care, and counseling made specifically for them.
+This annual camp offers a variety of outdoor activities, fluent ASL staff, and two session options so that families can choose what works best for them.
+While at camp, children have opportunities to grow their outdoor skills and “enjoy the wonder and beauty of nature to the fullest extent.”

 camp@radcamp.org